donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 9.2.3	Attributes

 The researcher must add the following information:

 1. Title of the manuscript
 2. List of all co-authors
-3.

 Following publication, the researcher must add the following additional information:

 1. A persistent identifier (PID) of the published manuscript (typically, a digital object identifier; DOI).
-(A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.
+(A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.)
-2. Pubmed identifier (PMID) of the published manuscript
+2. PubMed identifier (PMID) of the published manuscript

 TBD: Does the PMID add sufficient information if we also have a PID?

 #### 9.2.4	Contributors to the publication

-All coauthors to a publication share responsibility for good scientific practices and therefore must be contributor to the SIC.
+All coauthors to a publication share responsibility for good scientific practices and therefore must be contributor to the RDC.
 Consequently, all coauthors must be registered users in the repository.
-It is the responsibility of the SIC manager to invite co-authors external to the DI to create an account.
-Following registration of the user account, the SIC manager must add the co-author as contributor, thereby giving her or him access to the files in the SIC.
+It is the responsibility of the RDC manager to invite co-authors external to the DI to create an account.
+Following registration of the user account, the RDC manager must add the co-author as contributor, thereby giving hin/her access to the files in the RDC.

 #### 9.2.5	Documenting the origin of the data

-When the published results depend on data, the SIC must refer to them.
-These data may be in a DAC on the repository, and that DAC may be used in multiple SICs, with collaborators that overlap completely, partially, or not at all.
+When the published results depend on data, the RDC must refer to them.
 There are two ways to document the data on which the published results depend:

-1. If the data is represented in the repository as one or more DACs, the SIC must be linked to the corresponding DACs by specifying the DAC identification numbers as metadata fields.
+1. If the data is represented in the repository as one or more DACs, the RDC must be associated with the corresponding DACs by specifying the DAC identification numbers.
+A single DAC may be used in multiple RDCs.
-2. If the data is not represented as one or more DACs, the researcher must add the data to the SIC or document the source of the data via a PID in the appropriate metadata field.
-This situation applies, for instance, for data collected at another institute.
-It also applies when the published results only depend on computer scripts (as in modeling work), for which it does not make much sense to preserve them in a DAC.
+2. If the data is not represented in the repository as one or more DACs, the researcher must add the data to the RDC or document the source of the data by means of a PID.
+This situation applies, for instance, when the data are collected at another institute.
+It also applies when the published results only depend on computer scripts (as in modeling work), in which case these scripts must be added tot the RDC.

-If the data is represented in the archive then the collaborators on the SIC must obtain the right to access the relevant data in the DACs.
-If collaborators on the SIC do not have this right, there are two ways for these collaborators to get access:
+If the data is represented in the repository, then the collaborators on the RDC must obtain the right to access the relevant data in the DACs.
+If collaborators on the RDC do not have this right, there are two ways for these collaborators to get access:

-1. The DAC manager adds the SIC collaborators to the collection in the role of viewer.
+1. The DAC manager adds the RDC collaborators to the collection in the role of viewer.
-2. In agreement with the DAC managers, the SIC manager copies the relevant parts of the DACs to the SIC.
-The selection of the data from the DACs must be documented (in free text format) in the SIC collection.
+2. In agreement with the DAC managers, the RDC manager copies the relevant parts of the DACs to the RDC.
+The selection of the data from the DACs must be documented (in free text format) in the RDC.

 #### 9.2.6	Reproducing the results of the publication

-By the time the scientific paper is accepted for publication, the SIC must contain all the information that a knowledgeable colleague requires to reproduce the results in this publication.
+By the time the scientific paper is accepted for publication, the RDC must contain all the information that a knowledgeable colleague needs to reproduce the results in this publication.
 This information could be used by an independent audit committee that investigates how the results of a publication were obtained.
 Very related information must be provided as a part of a Data Sharing Collection (DSC; see further), which is intended for external researchers that re-use the data.

 Publications may differ substantially in the amount and detail of the information that is required for reproducing the results.
 Collaborators on a collection are expected to demonstrate scholarship in providing the required information.

-#### 9.2.7	SIC closure
+#### 9.2.7	RDC closure

 See 8.2.10.

-If the SIC is linked to one or more DACs, then it can only be closed if these DACs are also closed.
-If, for some reason, it is not possible to close these DACs then, in agreement with the DAC managers, the SIC manager must copy the relevant parts of the DACs to the SIC (see 9.2.5).
+If the RDC is associated with one or more DACs, then it can only be closed if these DACs are also closed.
+If, for some reason, it is not possible to close these DACs then, in agreement with the DAC managers, the RDC manager must copy the relevant parts of the DACs to the RDC (see 9.2.5).

 #### 9.2.8	Data/study type specific